lawrenceevalyn/THE-DISS/README.md

-# Next-do: make revisions and send to Tom
+# Next-do: compile list of 18thC archives

 # Thesis Map
 Map of the thesis at this stage: